pixelpusher/liveprinter/reference/Quickstart.md

 # mov z:-10
 ```

-Lower the bed to 50mm less than the bottom:
+Raise the print head to 50mm below the top (z of 0 is where the print head touches the print surface):

 ```
 # moveto z:lp.maxz-50 speed:40
 ```

 ## EXTRUDING (drawing)

 ---

 ### Extrude some plastic!

-16mm to be exact.
+5mm to be exact, although you should repeat this until you see a stream of plastic come out of the head.

 You can move the filament directly (the 'e' dimension), and negative is backwards.

 Watch the speed!
-Slow is good here, otherwise you'll force the material through the

-extruder too quickly and it will grind it.
+Slow is good here, otherwise you'll force the material through the extruder too quickly and it will grind it.

 ```
 # extrude e:5 speed:1
 ```

 Repeat that until some gunk comes out of the head in a nice stream.

 ### Retracting